Master of Christian Studies (M. C. S)

 Duration of Study

-Minimum time to complete the course shall be three years, and the maximum shall be five years from the time of registration
+Minimum time to complete the course shall be two years, and the maximum shall be four years from the time of registration

 Mode of Study